mechboxes/mech/README.md

     suspend           suspends the machine
     pause             pauses the mech machine
     ssh               connects to machine via SSH
-    scp               copies files to and from the machine via SCP ip                outputs ip of the mech machine box               manages boxes: installation, removal, etc.
+    ssh-config        outputs OpenSSH valid configuration to connect to the machine scp               copies files to and from the machine via SCP ip                outputs ip of the mech machine box               manages boxes: installation, removal, etc.